French nationality of an adopted child

 You can submit your file or send it by mail.

-You can appeal within 6 months from the date of notification;
+You can appeal in a six-month period from the date of notification.

 The notification shall indicate how to appeal.